 The demand letter is one of the most important documents an insurance adjuster will receive.
 Its importance cannot be overstated.

-As a result, you may prefer to have a lawyer write one on your behalf, even in small claims court cases.
+As a result, you may prefer to have a lawyer write one on your behalf.
 Lawyers write these communications on a regular basis and know what details to include.
 Just as importantly, they know what not to say.

 Additionally, it is sad but true that adjusters pay more attention when there is an attorney experienced in California law involved.
 We do not take a dime from our clients unless and until the case settles or we win at trial.
 Adjusters know this.